- Join Now

 Search results page

 After entering text in a search, you can press enter to navigate to a search results page.
 In addition to providing an extensive list of results, the search results page provides filtering options that can be used to refine search results.
-Clicking the Advanced Filter button (+ Add Filter button if a filter is already applied) provides the following filter options:
+Read the article Searching your digital workplace to find out more about these filters, advanced search terms, search history, searching the networked enterprise hub, and spellcheck suggestions.

 Order of search results